lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ### Create a rule

-Let's create a rule that send result data to file, for detailed information of file sink, please refer to [this link](../plugins/sinks/file.md).
-Create a rule file with any tools, and copy following contents into it.
+Let's create a rule that send result data to an MQTT broker, for detailed information of MQTT sink, please refer to [this link](../rules/sinks/mqtt.md).
+You can create a rule file with any tools, and copy following contents into it.
 Let's say the file name is ``rule.txt``.
 So the below rule will filter all of ``randomnumber`` that is less than 31.
 The sink result will be published to a public MQTT broker ``broker.emqx.io``.

 ```
 {